Trijanma Paapa Samharam|

 Aegle Marmelos is the botanical name of the sacred plant Bilva or Stone Apple or Bael or Shivadruma.
 It belongs to the Rutaceae* family.
 Lord Shiva is fond of this tree and in the courtyard of every temple of Shiva; a Bilva tree will be planted.
 The leaves of the tree are trifoliate representing the three eyes of the Shiva.
 Pooja/ritual/prayers to Lord Shiva is incomplete without the offering of Bilvapathre/Bilva leaves.
 The Bilva leaves are also offered to Lord Ganesha during the 21 patra (leaves) pooja while chanting the below mantra: “Om Uma putraaya namaha, Vilva Patram Samarpayaami”

 Bilva Tree grows in dry and arid regions on plains and hills in India, Sri Lanka, Bangladesh, Pakistan and South East Asia.
 Bilva tree grows to a height of 8 meters with thorns.
 The leaves are alternate, ovate, trifoliate and aromatic.
 The tender leaves and shoots are consumed as salad greens.
-The flowers bloom in the month of May and will have a sweet fragrance.

 The fruits are woody, oval shaped with yellow pulp and they ripen during October/November.
 The fruits are 5 – 15 cm in diameter.
 The skin of the fruit is extremely hard, either a stone or a hammer is used to open the fruit.
 The fruit contains many seeds enclosed in fibrous hair and are surrounded by pulp, which has a pleasant aroma.